 I opted to have a survey completed on a house in Norfolk Broads in advance of retaining solicitors.
 I have been informed that there is a flying freehold aspect to the property.
 Our surveyor advised that some banks will not grant a loan on a flying freehold house.

-It varies from the lender to lender.
-Santander has different instructions for example to Nationwide.
-If you contact us we can check via the relevant mortgage company.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Norfolk Broads.
-Conveyancing will be smoother if you use a solicitor in Norfolk Broads especially if they are familiar with such properties in Norfolk Broads.
+It depends who your proposed lender is.
+Santander has different instructions from Nationwide.
+Should you wish to call us we can investigate further with the relevant bank.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Norfolk Broads.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Norfolk Broads to see if the conveyancing costs will increase in light of this.